Lanzoor/vscode-overlays/README.md

 ---

 🎉 **And that’s it!** You now have a supercharged, stylish, animated VSCode setup!
+Feel free to tweak the JS and CSS files yourself to your liking.
+You can even add your OWN funny overlays!